 Remember HAL 9000 from 2001: A Space Odyssey?
-The VAVA 4K Dash Cam – VD004 bears an eerie resemblance to him.
-But don’t worry; this camera won’t talk back or try to murder you for the greater good.
+The VAVA 4K UHD Dash Cam bears an eerie resemblance to him.
+But don’t worry; this Vava dash cam won’t talk back or try to murder you for the greater good.

-The hanging design actually serves a useful purpose – it allows the 4K-VD004 to swivel 360 degrees and record the inside of the car.
-Combine the swivelling camera, the noise-reducing microphone, and a purchasable snapshot remote control, and what you get is a bona-fide memory creator.
-Record those legendary karaoke sessions and relive the high notes you and your passengers hit (or miss) with this 360º dash cam.
+The hanging design actually serves a purpose.
+It allows the camera to swivel 360 degrees and record the inside of the car.
+Combine the swiveling camera, the noise-reducing microphone, and a purchasable snapshot remote control, and what you get is a bonafide memory creator.
+Record those legendary karaoke sessions and relive the high notes you and your passengers hit (or miss) with this 360-degree dash cam.

 Dash cams are designed to record the road in front of you.
-Sometimes that’s for your own enjoyment, but it’s not all scenic routes and beautiful wildlife.
-The quality of the recording of the dash cam can make the difference between compelling evidence in a court of law and a worthless, smudgy video clip of a road accident.
+Sometimes, that’s for your own enjoyment, but it’s not all scenic routes and beautiful wildlife.
+The quality of the dash cam’s recording can make the difference between compelling evidence in a court of law and a worthless, smudgy video clip of a road accident.

-The 4K-VD004 shoots razor-sharp video in 4K QHD (3840x2160p resolution at 30 FPS).
-The different video quality options make this one of the best rated dash cam options out there.
+This dash cam shoots razor-sharp video in 4K UHD (3840x2160p resolution at 30 FPS).
+The different video quality choices make this one of the best-rated dash cam options out there.
 This ensures that all number plates are captured clearly and legibly.
 The OV4689 CMOS visual sensor also contributes to this goal.
-VAVA’s camera films footage at a 170-degree angle, which grants ample coverage of the road in front.
+VAVA’s camera films footage at a 155-degree angle, which grants ample coverage of the road in front.

 When you really think about it, you don’t really need your central rear-view mirror.
 After all, trucks and bikes don’t even have them.
 You’re probably used to using it, but you can actually see everything you need to switch lanes in your side-view mirrors.

 That’s why a dash cam in the shape of your rear-view mirror actually makes a lot of sense.
-The Aukey Mirror Dash Cam has two cameras, front and rear.
+This Aukey dash cam has two cameras: front and rear.
 They both connect to an LCD screen module that covers your existing mirror.
 Of course, it still functions as a mirror while the display is off.

-The LCD touchscreen display on this Aukey dash cam is responsive enough to be used even when the car is in motion, although for safety reasons we recommend that a passenger operates the buttons while you’re driving.
+Its LCD touchscreen display is responsive enough to be used even when the car is in motion.
+Although for safety reasons, we recommend that a passenger operates the buttons while you’re driving.
 You can access all of the features of the cam from the touchscreen.

-You can turn audio recording on and off, choose the quality of the footage you record, and even display clips on the extra-wide 6.8’’ display.
+On this best budget dash cam, you can turn the audio recording on and off, choose the quality of the footage you record, and even display clips on the extra-wide 6.8’’ display.
 The footage is kept on an SD card with a capacity of 256 GB.

 The front camera shoots in 1080p at 30 FPS at a 170-degree angle.
 The rear camera records 720p footage at 30 FPS and covers 160 degrees.
-It is usually mounted on the bumper or near the back of the licence plate.
-Because the video can be streamed directly onto the display, the camera also functions as a rear parking camera – obstacles that would be impossible to see just by looking out the back window suddenly become visible.
+It is usually mounted on the bumper or near the back of the license plate.
+Because the video can be streamed directly onto the display, this HD mirror cam also functions as a rear parking camera.
+Obstacles that would be impossible to see just by looking out the back window suddenly become visible.

 With all of these features and a price tag of just $80, the Aukey Mirror Dash Cam with LCD Touchscreen is the best mirror dash cam on the market right now.